DeborahBambil/PmiRSelect/README.md

 The tool's output provides both the miRNAs prediction:

-> Predicted = all predicted sequences
+> PredictedCurated = all predicted sequences

-> AlignmentBlast = Match between predicted and dataset  e-value 0.00001
+> PredictedCuratedIdendical = Separate the repeated sequences

-> Curated = sequences predicted and compared with data plant miRNA families in the Blastn tool
+> PredictedCuratedNonIdentical = Separate the repeated sequences

-> CuratedIdendical = Separate the repeated sequences
+> AlignmentBlastHairpin = Match between predicted and Hairpin plants dataset e-value 0.00001

-> CuratedNonIdentical = Separate the repeated sequences
+> AlignmentBlastMature = Match between predicted and Mature plants dataset e-value 0.00001

->To repeat the experiment, use these empty folders, but never empty the cmbuild_calibrate directory, because there is the dataset
+> To repeat the experiment, use these empty folders, but never empty the cmbuild_calibrate directory, because there is the dataset

->Reference implemented Infernal tool: Nawrocki, E. P. (2014).
+> Reference implemented Infernal tool: Nawrocki, E. P. (2014).
 Annotating functional RNAs in genomes using Infernal.
 In RNA sequence, structure, and function: computational and bioinformatic methods (pp. 163-197).
 Humana Press, Totowa, NJ.